Beyond-jQuery/book/manuscript/ajax.md

 encodeURI('key1=some value&key 2=another value');
 ~~~~~~~

-A couple things about the output of `encodeURI` above, which produces "key1=some%20value&key%202=another%20value".
-First, notice that, while jQuery replaced spaces with the plus sign (`+`), `encodeURI` (and `encodeURIComponent`) replaces spaces with "%20".
+A couple things about the output of `encodeURI` above, which produces
+"key1=some%20value&key%202=another%20value".
+First, notice that, while jQuery replaced spaces with the plus sign (`+`), `encodeURI` (and `encodeURIComponent`) replace spaces with "%20".
 This is perfectly valid, but a notable difference.
 Second, while jQuery allows you to express the data to be encoded as a JavaScript object, `encodeURI` requires you separate the keys from the values with an equals sign (`=`) and the key-value pairs with an ampersand (`&`).
 Taking this a bit further, we can duplicate the same POST request we sent above that adds a new name, first using `XMLHttpRequest`:

 {title="send URL-encoded POST request to add a name - web API - all browsers", lang=javascript}
 ~~~~~~~